Prem203/EventHusk/README.md

 - `Query-3.js` - Counts RSVP entries for a specific attendee.
 - `Query-4.js` - Updates RSVP status based on specific conditions.
 - `Query-5.js` - Finds available venues with specific resources and capacity.
+- `routes/` - Contains route files for the Express.js application.
+- `views/` - Contains EJS template files for rendering the UI.
+- `app.js` - Entry point for the Node.js application.

+---

 ## Prerequisites

 1. **Node.js**: Install Node.js from [https://nodejs.org/](https://nodejs.org/) if you don't already have it.
 2. **MongoDB**: Install MongoDB locally and start the MongoDB server on your machine.
 Refer to [MongoDB installation guide](https://docs.mongodb.com/manual/installation/).

+---

 ## Setting Up the Project